 A visionary, Nadar made HCL an engine of invention turning dreams into reality.
 HCL, under Nadar’s leadership, revolutionized Indian technology and product innovation with many world firsts to its credit – the first 8-bit microprocessor-based computer in 1978, the first Relational Database Management System in 1983 before some of its global peers, client- server architecture in 1984, world’s first fine-grained multi-processor UNIX installation in 1989, among others.
 A pioneer in Remote Infrastructure Management, HCL was instrumental in implementing and managing the infrastructure backbone of one of India’s tallest financial institutions – the National Stock Exchange.
 HCL played a key role in supporting India’s telecom revolution through the creation of the largest mobile distribution network with Nokia.
 HCL Technologies, which spun out of HCL’s R&D unit, is currently a top IT services company in India and a global leader in Engineering & R&D Services with a game changing business model.

 Nadar has made daring forays based on his conviction of the future.
 HCL created several valuable Joint Ventures and alliances with marquee partners such as Hewlett Packard, Cisco, Perot Systems, Deutsche Bank and Toshiba among others, to emerge as a global technology enterprise.
-In the last three decades, HCL has evolved into a $7 billion global enterprise with over 115,000 employees from 140 nationalities, operating in 32 countries, including 500 points of presence in India.
+Over the last three decades, HCL has evolved into an $8.5 billion global enterprise with over 125,000 professionals from 140 diverse nationalities, who operate from 41 countries, including over 500 points of presence in India.

 After playing a key role in putting India on the global technology map, HCL in 2014 diversified and forayed into healthcare, an area of paramount national importance.
 HCL Healthcare aspires to be the nation’s leading healthcare company by providing innovative medical services, products and training to meet the growing demand for quality healthcare.